swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

   * Added support for asychronous `@main` and top-level code.
   * Specify that `try` is not required in the initializer of an `async let`, because the thrown error is only observable when reading from one of the variables.
   * `withUnsafe(Throwing)Continuation` functions have been moved out of the `Task` type.
+  * Note that an `async let` variable can only be captured by a non-escaping closure.

 * Original pitch [document](https://github.com/DougGregor/swift-evolution/blob/06fd6b3937f4cd2900bbaf7bb22889c46b5cb6c3/proposals/nnnn-structured-concurrency.md)